cogat/wordle-solver/README.md

 - 🟨 = `y`
 - 🟩 = `Y`

-If the suggested word isn't in the Wordle word list, type `n` and it will choose the next-best word.
+(If the suggested word isn't in the Wordle word list, type `n` and it will choose the next-best word, but this is unlikely as the original word list is matched to the Wordle word list).

 Once you type `YYYYY` the guesses will stop.

+### Testing with a particular word

+You can see what guesses the solver would use for a particular word, by using the `--test` parameter:
 ```
 ❯ ./solver.py --test=favor
 Suggest 'OATER'